ntuorangejuice/cheat-sheet/README.md

 ##### Define operator()()

-# some support function pointer, some support both, we keeping using one?

 You can use comparison function for STL containers by passing them as the first argument of the constructor, and specifying the function type as the additional template argument.
 For example:

 ```c++